-6.6 Monitoring & Evaluation
+6.5 Monitoring & Evaluation

-- 6.6.1.
-The Combined Authority's Monitoring and Evaluation Framework sets out when and how programmes and projects are reported. - 6.6.2.
-Project managers are responsible for identifying, at the initiation stage, what their project is to deliver.
-All projects must have a logic model created to detail this and more information can be found in the Monitoring & Evaluation Framework. - 6.6.3.
-Evaluation plans are created when the project is nearing the construction/delivery phase and will be proportionate and in line with the latest government department guidance where relevant.
-For example, all transport schemes (over £5m) will follow Monitoring and Evaluation Guidance for Local Authority Major, Schemes. - 6.6.4.
+6.5.1 The Combined Authority's Monitoring and Evaluation Framework sets out when and how programmes and projects are reported.

+6.5.2 Project managers are responsible for identifying, at the initiation stage, what their project is to deliver.
+All projects must have a logic model created to detail this and more information can be found in the Monitoring & Evaluation Framework.

+- 6.5.3 Evaluation plans are created when the project is nearing the construction/delivery phase and will be proportionate and in line with the latest government department guidance where relevant.
+For example, all transport schemes (over £5m) will follow Monitoring and Evaluation Guidance for Local Authority MajorSchemes. - 6.6.1.
 The Combined Authority will identify the projects that will be subject to a more detailed evaluation.
 The level of evaluation will depend on the following questions: - A) Is the project funded through Investment funding (in the CPCAs' case the core agreement with central government to devolve £20m per year over 30 years) or Transforming Cities Funding.
-If so, it is subject to the agreed independent national evaluation framework. - 6.4.5 B) Is the project funded through other streams and identified as being developed.'key' in terms of the expected benefits to be achieved.
-If so, it is subject to a full independent evaluation commissioned by the CPCA.
+If so, it is subject to the agreed independent national evaluation framework. - 6.4.5 B) Is the project funded through other streams and identified as being 16 | P a g e